francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 	"dim_topic": "x10/dim"
 ```

+The add-on can also be configured in Home Assistant web interface, via the "Configuration" tab.

 #### Option: `serial_port`

 The serial port for the CM11A interface, which is usually connected via a USB-to-Serial device.
 You can find this by going to "Supervisor" screen, selecting the "System" tab.
 On the "Host" card, select the 3-dot option and select "Hardware"